OmkarKirpan/pptxTrans/memory-bank/progress.md

    - Touch interactions need refinement for editing

 5. **State Management:**
-   - No persistence implemented yet (local storage/IndexedDB)
+   - ✅ Persistence implemented with localStorage
-   - No real-time synchronization with Supabase
+   - ✅ Real-time synchronization with Supabase implemented
-   - Components still need to be updated to use the store
+   - ✅ Components updated to use the store across the application
-   - Error states not fully implemented in all slices
+   - ⬜ Error states not fully implemented in all slices
+   - ⬜ No offline queue for operations performed without connection